School choice with independent versus consolidated districts: Data

-Panel B shows some attributes of students' first choice school, and panel C shows attributes of the students' actual assigned school.
-Panel C shows that the average match rank is 1.46,\footnote{With 1 being the most preferred school.} with more than seventy percent of all students being assigned to their top choices.
-This is probably due to the fact that there is much excess capacity: the schools in the sample reportedly have vastly more seats than there are students (\emph{cf}. tables \ref{tab:students_summary} and \ref{tab:schools_summary}).
-This peculiar fact has been confirmed in conversation with officials from the Hungarian ministry of education on several occasions.
-The distribution of the number of programmes the students apply to, and of the actual match rank in the 2015 matching round, are shown in figure \ref{fig:kifir2015}.
-Figure \ref{fig:kifir2015} confirms that most students submit rather short ROLs, and the vast majority of students are assigned to their submitted top choice.
+Panel B shows some attributes of students' first choice school, and panel C describes attributes of the students' actual assigned school.
+Panel C shows that the average match rank is 1.48 (with 1 being the most preferred school), with more than seventy percent of all students being assigned to their top choices.\footnote{Because we aggregated programmes at the school level, the average rank of programmes may be larger than 1.48.
+For example, if a student applies to two programmes within the first choice school and is assigned to her second best programme, this would be recorded in our data as being assigned to her first choice.
+The aggregation of programmes at the school level is done for practical reasons, see footnote 15.} This is partially due to the fact that there is excess capacity: the schools in the sample have more seats than there are students.\footnote{The schools' excess capacity has been confirmed in conversation with officials from the Hungarian ministry of education on several occasions.
+In subsection \ref{sec:Appendix_D}, we replicate our analysis perform several robustness tests reducing schools' capacities under different counterfactuals.
+The students' welfare gains remain positive and large in four out of five specifications, becoming zero if the demand and supply for school seats are exactly balanced in each district.} The distribution of the number of programmes the students apply to, and of the actual match rank in the 2015 matching round, are shown in Figure \ref{fig:kifir2015}.
+This diagram confirms that most students submit rather short ROLs, and the majority of students are assigned to their submitted top choice.

 Table \ref{tab:schools_summary} shows the school-level summary statistics.
 School programmes in Budapest are very attractive so that many students from outside Budapest rank a school in Budapest as their top choice.
-Therefore, students from Budapest face stiff competition in their ``domestic'' school market, and restricting the attention to students from Budapest will likely lead to a much more relaxed assignment problem.
+Therefore, students from Budapest face stiff competition in their ``domestic'' school market, and restricting the attention to students from Budapest will likely lead to a more relaxed assignment problem.
 In order to circumvent this problem, we subtracted the number of admitted students from outside Budapest from the schools' capacity so as to maintain the original ``tightness'' of the market -- this is the adjusted capacity that is used throughout our analysis.